mahatokunal/DoDEx/README.md

-Here’s the complete text for your `README.md` file:

----

 # DoDEx

 **Winner of the People’s Choice Award | Bitcamp Hackathon, University of Maryland (April 2024)**

 DoDEx (Defense Contract Data Extractor) is an AI-powered solution designed to streamline the process of parsing, extracting, and validating critical information from Defense Contract Notices.
 By leveraging cutting-edge AI technologies, DoDEx enhances efficiency and accuracy, making it easier to handle complex datasets in critical domains like defense.

----

 ## Inspiration

 This project addresses the need for efficiency and accuracy in handling Defense Contract information.
 Traditional methods are often manual and error-prone.
 With AI tools and technologies, DoDEx was created to automate and improve this process, enabling faster and more reliable decision-making.

----

 ## What It Does